LondonJim/bookmark-manager/README.md

 So that I can save a website
 I would like to add the site's address and title to bookmark manager

+As a user
+So I can store bookmark data for later retrieval
+I want to add a bookmark to Bookmark Manager

 Domain Model
 ---
 ![Domain Model] (https://www.dropbox.com/s/7liqm0kg86mslwe/domain-model.jpg?dl=1)